ryantd42/NY-Legislative-Git/2023/A8138B-2023/bill.md

   October 13, 2023
   ___________

- Introduced by M. of A. WEINSTEIN, L. ROSENTHAL, BRONSON -- read once and referred to the Committee on Judiciary -- recommitted to the Committee on  Judiciary  in accordance with Assembly Rule 3, sec.
-2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M. of A. WEINSTEIN, L. ROSENTHAL, BRONSON, BORES -- read once and referred to the Committee on Judiciary -- recommitted to  the Committee  on  Judiciary in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted  to said committee -- reported and referred to the Commit- tee on Ways and Means -- reported and referred  to  the  Committee  on Rules -- ordered to a third reading -- amended on the special order of third  reading,  ordered  reprinted as amended, retaining its place on the special order of third reading

- AN ACT to amend the social services law, in relation to eligibility  for the temporary assistance to needy families block grant program, safety net assistance and medical assistance for certain noncitizens
+ AN ACT to amend the general obligations law, in  relation  to  contracts for the creation and use of digital replicas

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: